keu/docs/astro/airflow-email-notifications.md

 ---
-sidebar_label: 'Airflow alerts'
+sidebar_label: 'Airflow email notifications'
-title: 'Configure Airflow alerts on Astro'
+title: 'Configure Airflow email notifications on Astro'
-id: airflow-alerts
+id: airflow-email-notifications
-description: Set up email alerts for Airflow task successes and failures.
+description: Set up email notifications for Airflow task successes and failures.
 ---

-Incorporating an alerting framework is critical to the health of your data pipelines.
-In addition to the observability functionality provided on Astro, Apache Airflow supports:
+Incorporating a notification framework is critical to the health of your data pipelines.
+In addition to [Astro alerts](alerts.md), you can configure the following Apacche Airflow notification types on Astro:

 - Slack notifications
 - SLAs
-- Email alerts
+- Email notifications

-Slack alerts and SLAs do not require additional configuration on Astro.
-For best practices, see the Astronomer guide on [Airflow alerts](https://docs.astronomer.io/learn/error-notifications-in-airflow).

-This guide focuses on setting up email alerts on Astro with an SMTP service.
+Use this guide to integrate with an SMTP service to have Astro send email notifications whenever a task run fails.
+To configure DAG alerts for Slack and PagerDuty, see [Astro alerts](alerts.md).
+For best practices on configuring notifications in Airflow, see [Manage Airflow DAG notifications](https://docs.astronomer.io/learn/error-notifications-in-airflow).

-## Configure Airflow email alerts
+## Configure Airflow email notifications

-On Astro, setting up email alerts requires configuring an SMTP service for delivering each alert.
-You can use a single SMTP service for your Organization, but email alerts have to be configured for each Deployment.
+On Astro, setting up email notifications requires configuring an SMTP service for delivering each notification.
+You can use a single SMTP service for your Organization, but you must configure email notifications for each Deployment.

 If your organization isn't using an SMTP service currently, Astronomer recommends one of the following: